mohammadbiognah/Iranian/README.md

 ## RESEARCH TECHNIQUES

- ##### My research interests include new techniques in modelling and Improve [Progressive Collapse](https://en.wikipedia.org/wiki/Progressive_collapse) methods for structures,Moreover, Network Resilience, with the goal of contributing to disaster prevention and mitigation.
-These research topics"Believe Rule  Base with [Deep Learning](https://en.wikipedia.org/wiki/Deep_learning), artificial Intelligence, as well as Smart technologies.
-I also have expertise in  Seismic Retrofitting of Structural Vibration Controls and bridges and high-rise buildings.
+##### My research interests include new techniques in modelling and Improve [Progressive Collapse (https://en.wikipedia.org/wiki/Progressive_collapse) methods for structures,Moreover, Network Resilience, with the goal of contributing to disaster prevention and mitigation.
+These research topics"Believe Rule  Base with [Deep Learning (https://en.wikipedia.org/wiki/Deep_learning), artificial Intelligence, as well as Smart technologies.I also have expertise in  Seismic Retrofitting of Structural Vibration Controls and bridges and high-rise buildings.